StanfordMSL/msl_quad/docs/source/software/basic_flight_controller.rst

 Basic Flight Controller
 =======================

-The flight controller is responsible for passing high level position information to the px4.
-The Controller is written in C++ and designed to be extended for multiple use cases.
+The flight controller is responsible for passing high level position information to the pixhawk/pixracer.
+The controller is written in C++ and designed to be extended for multiple use cases.
 To develop your own controller see the controller development page.

 This page will cover how to use the basic pose controller: